Sense and Sensibility (2008 TV series): Plot

-When Henry Dashwood (Simon Williams) dies, he leaves his entire fortune and his home, Norland Park, to his son John (Mark Gatiss).
-John promises that he will provide for his stepmother, Mary Dashwood (Janet McTeer), and half-sisters Elinor (Hattie Morahan), Marianne (Charity Wakefield), and Margaret (Lucy Boynton).
-However, John's wife, Fanny (Claire Skinner), convinces him to make a much smaller provision than he had originally intended.
-In addition, they will have to leave Norland Park as it now belongs to John Dashwood.
-Fanny's brother, Edward Ferrars (Dan Stevens), comes to visit, and he quickly befriends Elinor.
-While Mrs. Dashwood hopes they will become engaged, Fanny informs her that his mother will not approve the match.
-Mrs. Dashwood receives a letter from her cousin, Sir John Middleton (Mark Williams), offering her a small cottage house on his estate, Barton Park in Devonshire.
+When Henry Dashwood dies, he leaves his entire fortune and his home, Norland Park, to his son John.
+John promises that he will provide for his stepmother Mary Dashwood, and half-sisters Elinor, Marianne, and Margaret.
+However, John's wife Fanny convinces him to make much smaller provision than he had originally intended.
+In addition, they must eventually leave Norland Park.
+Fanny's brother Edward Ferrars comes to visit, and he quickly befriends Elinor.
+While Mrs. Dashwood hopes they will become engaged, Fanny informs her that his mother will not approve the match as she wants Edward to marry a woman who is richer or more socially prominent.
+Mrs. Dashwood receives a letter from her cousin Sir John Middleton offering her a small cottage on his estate, Barton Park in Devonshire.
 She and her daughters decide to leave Norland immediately.

-During a welcome dinner at Barton Park, Sir John introduces the Dashwoods to his wife, Lady Middleton (Rosanna Lavelle); her mother, Mrs. Jennings (Linda Bassett); and their family friend, Colonel Brandon (David Morrissey).
-Brandon instantly falls in love with Marianne, but she believes that he is too old for her.
+During a welcome dinner at Barton Park Sir John introduces the Dashwoods to his wife, Lady Middleton, her mother, Mrs. Jennings, and their family friend, Colonel Brandon.
+Brandon instantly falls in love with Marianne, and she believes that he is too old for her.
 While out walking with Margaret, Marianne falls and twists her ankle.
 She is rescued by a young man, who carries her back to the cottage.
-He introduces himself as John Willoughby (Dominic Cooper), and states that he will return to check on Marianne the following day.
-Brandon also comes to visit, but upon seeing Willoughby, he quickly departs.
+He introduces himself as John Willoughby and states that he will return to check on Marianne the following day.
+Brandon also comes to visit but upon seeing Willoughby, quickly departs.
 Willoughby and Marianne grow close through their mutual love of poetry, and he later takes a lock of her hair.
 Mrs. Dashwood and Elinor begin to speculate on whether they have become secretly engaged.